theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/sap-connection.md

 For more information on SNC, see the knowledge base article [Enabling Secure Network Communication (SNC) via X.509 certificate](https://kb.theobald-software.com/sap/enable-snc-using-pse-file).

 **Use static SAP credentials / Windows service account** <br>
+This option activates SNC without SSO.
-If this option is active, the SAP credentials entered in the **User** and **Password** fields are used for authentication.
+If available, the SAP credentials in the fields **User** and **Password** are used for authentication.
+The Windows Active Directory user used to open the connection is the service account under which the XU windows service runs.

 **Request SAP credentials from caller** <br>
+This option activates SNC with user and password.
 If this option is active, SAP credentials entered in the **User** and **Password** fields are not applied.
 Instead, SAP credentials need to be provided via basic authentication when executing an extraction.
-Caching the result of extractions is inactive.

 **Impersonate caller (Kerberos SSO)** <br>
+This option activates Kerberos SSO.
+The Windows Active Directory user is used for authentication.
+For this scenario "HTTPS - Restricted to AD users with Designer read access" must be selected and configured in the [Server Settings](../server/server-settings#web-server).
-If this option is active, follow the steps described in [SSO with Kerberos SNC](../advanced-techniques/sap-single-sign-on/sso-with-kerberos-snc).
+For more information, see [SSO with Kerberos SNC](../advanced-techniques/sap-single-sign-on/sso-with-kerberos-snc).

 **Enroll certificate on behalf of caller (Certificate SSO)** <br>
-If this option is active, the authentication with SSO using certificates is enabled.
+This option activates Certificate SSO.
+The Certificate SSO authentication uses Certificate Enrollment (Enroll-On-Behalf-Of) via Active Directory Certificate Services for the Windows Active Directory user who calls the extraction.
+For this scenario "HTTPS - Restricted to AD users with Designer read access" must be selected and configured in the [Server Settings](../server/server-settings#web-server).
+Enter the name of the certificate template and the thumbprint of the enrollment agent certificate.
+The SAP Secure Login Client must be installed on the machine that runs the XU or BC server.

 #### SAP Logon Ticket